karki011/CourseMaterial/resources/git/commands.markdown

 ## Status

-The `status` command will show you the status for the working tree that you’re currently in:
+The `status` command will show you the status for the working tree that you're currently in:

 ```bash
 # log the current status